Internships Required and Essential

 Always Safety First

 Within the first week of my arrival I started working on the Environmental Health and Safety Audit.
 My focus was on flammable cabinets in the Paper Department, along with fall protection collection and inspection.
 While I was working on audit prep I had the chance to coordinate with different departments and gave daily updates for the audit prep team.
-Everything from dumpster diving for food waste inspectations, to creating a sustainable labeling system which was adopted by different departments, allowed me to see how my contributions as an intern were valued.
+Everything from dumpster diving for food waste, to creating a sustainable labeling system which was adopted by different departments, allowed me to see how my contributions as an intern were valued.

 Teamwork and Flexibility

 One of my favorite parts of this internship was working on a dye trial for a luxury packaging brand.
 I was able to be involved in the entire process from trial prep and planning, to creating procedures, to ensuring sustainability for future runs.
 This trial was a perfect example of why I love working in a paper mill.
 It challenged me as an engineer to develop effective communication skills and taught me that no matter the amount of planning that may go into a project, you still need to be able to adapt to last minute issues.
 This focus on teamwork and flexibility drove home the message that the best way to develop as an engineer is to get out in the real world and learn firsthand how to use the skills that are learned in the classroom through your education.
 It also taught me to never be afraid to be involved and get messy.
 The most memorable days of my internship were times when I was covered in grease and sweat, but I had the satisfaction of knowing that I had worked hard and accomplished a lot.
-The best memory was from the dye trial.
-We had to swap the dye pump connections and to much black dye leaked out.
+The best memory is from the dye trial when we had to swap the dye pump connections and black dye sprayed everyone.
 Despite the craziness, I spent the day smiling from cheek to cheek and my coworkers frequently joked that more dye ended up on me than on an entire reel of paper!

 Involvement makes Dream Become a Reality